 and then LIVE up to them!

 small thoughts, then you are likely to only achieve small things, but

-if you dream on a BIGGER scale, then you are much more
+if you dream on a BIGGER scale, then you are much more likely to achieve

-setting the direction of your energy - the more positive you are, the bigger the
+direction of your energy - the more positive you are, the bigger the

 energy flow in the direction you want to go.
 It really does come down

 to "what you believe" is "what you get".
 So believing

 (and I mean really believing - not some half-hearted wish) that you

 are going to be an astronaut/doctor/artist/slim is exactly the energy

 that is needed to make it happen.
 How many times have you heard of a

 successful person saying "for as long as I can remember - I always

 wanted to be ..."?
-Those people started out in life
+Those people started out in life with a conviction

-didn't have such a strong intent, and that have been ambling along from one
+have such a strong intent, and that have been ambling along from one

 might never achieve anything.
 Are you thinking that you will never make